hoangtnm/deep-learning/Tutorials/GG_Colab.md

 You can get id of the file you want to upload,and use the above code.

-For more resource to upload files from [google services](https://colab.research.google.com/notebooks/io.ipynb#scrollTo=bRFyEsdfBxJ9).
+For more resource to upload files from [Google Services](https://colab.research.google.com/notebooks/io.ipynb#scrollTo=bRFyEsdfBxJ9).

 ```
 !pip install -U -q PyDrive